 Learn to take criticism.
 Don’t give up easily.
 People will try to discourage you for different reasons.
 They might say that you could never be a writer.
 But, you don’t have to be a great writer to be a full-time one.

 Take a writing workshop and master the craft.
 For starving writers, Alison offers free online writing courses.
-You can sign up with Minimalists for their free online writing materials — download their eBook, enroll their course.
+You can sign up with Minimalists for their free online writing materials — download their eBook, enroll in their course.

 Different freelancing writing gigs can broaden your horizons.
 You can end up traveling the world while writing for travel magazines.
 You don’t have to get stuck in a genre, or a gig.